danschaffer/homepage/_posts/2020-07-21-sourdough-bread.md

 ![dough in dutch oven](/images/sourdoughbread7.jpg)

-- bake for 20m with cover on
+- bake for 20m with cover on dutch oven
 - remove cover bake another 15-20m, can check temp ready when about 200 F
+- remove from dutch oven and let cool on a wire rack for about 15m before eating

 ![bread after baking](/images/sourdoughbread8.jpg)